Skip to main content

 It is important that everyone continues to help

-- Which cannabis medication are you prescribed?
+• Which cannabis medication will you be prescribed?

-- What dosage do you use?
+• What dosage do you use?

-- Which pharmacy do you get it from?
+• Which pharmacy do you get it from?

-- How much does the medication cost (e.g. price per gram of active ingredient)?
+• How much does the medication cost (e.g., price per gram of active ingredient)?

-- What diagnosis do you have?
+• What diagnosis do you have?

-- Which health insurance companies do you have?
+• Which health insurance companies do you have?